 USDA Lifts PACA Reparation Sanctions on Arizona Produce Business

-WASHINGTON, DC - The U.S. Department of Agriculture (USDA) announced that Arizona-based Triple Fresh Produce LLP satisfied a $5,130 reparation order issued under the Perishable Agricultural Commodities Act (PACA).
-The prior order involved unpaid produce transaction(s).
+WASHINGTON, DC - Today, the U.S. Department of Agriculture (USDA) has announced that Arizona-based company, Lorex Produce has satisified a $48,826 reparation order issued under the Perishable Agricultural Commodities Act (PACA) connected to unpaid produce transactions.

 Direct from the USDA Agricultural Marketing Service:

-The Nogales, Arizona, company has met its obligations and is now free to operate in the produce industry.
-Adam Polan, Enrique “Kiki” Heredia, and Manny Dinis were listed as partners of the business and may now be employed by or affiliated with any PACA licensee.
+The Rio Rico, Arizona, company can continue operating in the produce industry upon applying for and being issued a PACA license.
+Francisco Alejandro Lopez Rodriguez and Enok Aristiga Ayala were listed as members of the business and may now be employed by or affiliated with any PACA licensee.

 PACA provides an administrative forum to handle disputes involving produce transactions; this may result in USDA’s issuance of a reparation order that requires damages to be paid by those not meeting their contractual obligations in buying and selling fresh and frozen fruits and vegetables.
 USDA is required to suspend the license or impose sanctions on an unlicensed business that fails to pay PACA reparations awarded against it, as well as impose restrictions against those principals determined to be responsibly connected to the business when the order is issued.
 Those individuals, including sole proprietors, partners, members, managers, officers, directors, or major stockholders, may not be employed by or affiliated with any PACA licensee without USDA approval.